KaiErikNiermann/latex-hw-template/INSTALL.md

     tex-fmt --version
     ```

+3. (Optional) If the extension doesnt seem to find `tex-fmt`, you can find its path with:

+    ```sh
+    which tex-fmt
+    ```

+    and then set it in your VSCode settings under `latex-workshop.formatting.tex-fmt.path`.
+See `.vscode/settings.json` for an example.

 ## Minted

 For code highlighting using the `minted` package, you need to have Python and Pygments installed.
 The two main packages are: